paolo-crisafulli/highwayenv-rss-shield/README.md

-# ABZ 2025 Case Study - RSS safety shield for single-lane scenarios
+# RSS safety shield for highway-env scenarios

 ## Training and testing of agents